NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/floor.md

-`Floor` is a rounding primitive that reports the closest integer below the number, rounding down.
-For example, `show floor 4.8` would return 4, and `show floor -7.5` would return -8.
+`floor` is a mathematics primitive that rounds reports the closest integer below a given number.
+In other words, it rounds the number *down*.
+For example, `floor 5.2` would report 5, and `floor -4.8` would report -5.

-`Ceiling` is another rounding primitive that reports the closest integer above the number, rounding up.
-For example, `show ceiling 5.3` would return 6, and `show ceiling -4.4` would return -4.

-In the model below, we use `ceiling` and `floor` to round up or down on a class's test scores.
-If the teacher is being friendly, we will use `ceiling` to round the scores up, and if the teacher is being unfriendly, we will use `floor` to round the scores down.
+In the model example below, each turtle has a `my-money` variable that increases or decreases a little bit at each tick.
+We use the `floor` primitive to *round up* a turtle's `my-money` variable because we want to present a label under each turtle showing their current money.
+If we do not round this variable either up or down, their labels would show many floating point numbers such as `1.822882372836`, which would be visually unpleasant.
+We also use the `floor` primitive in setting their each turtle's `ycor` parameter so that the turtles move only when the rounded-up version of their `my-money` variable changes.
+If they made or lost just a little bit money, they remain stationary.
+Lastly, we use the `floor`, and its opposite `ceiling`, for two of our three monitors in the interface.